-Fused Deposition Modeling (also known as FDM), is the most commonly used 3D printing technology.
-In this article, 3DSourced explain: the history of FDM; setting up an FDM 3D printer; the printing process, which 3D printing filaments and materials to use; FDM 3D printer prices; FDM 3D printer performance vs Stereolithography and Selective Laser Sintering; FDM’s applications; and advantages and disadvantages of FDM.
+Fused Deposition Modeling (also known as FDM), is the most commonly used 3D printing technology for everyday makers and consumers.
+In this article, 3DSourced explain the history of FDM; setting up an FDM 3D printer; the printing process, which 3D printing filaments and materials to use; FDM 3D printer prices; FDM 3D printer performance vs Stereolithography and Selective Laser Sintering; FDM’s applications; and advantages and disadvantages of FDM.

 View all our other 3D technologies guides here.